scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 call center and the operator  collects demographic and health information during a brief interview.
 In addition, 2-1-1 arranges transportation to and from the vaccine site if needed.
-The demographic and health information is entered into a state maintained appointment system.
+The demographic and health information is entered into appointment system managed by the California Department of Public Health.
 The information is downloaded the  appointment system prior to the next day's clinic and processed using Python for automated procedures and Jupyter for manual proceedures.
 (Due to the short duration of the clinic, full automation was not deemed necessary.)
 A forms packet is generated for each senior and consolidated into a few PDF